FVAS QUOTA SUBJECTS

 Several subjects offered by the University have limited enrolment numbers.
 These 'quota subjects' are usually laboratory or fieldwork subjects where enrolment capacity is limited by available resources.
 If you cannot enrol in the subject, it may be that the quota has been reached.

-There are five undergraduate FVAS subjects in 2019 with a quota:
+There are four undergraduate FVAS subjects in 2019 with a quota:

 Study Period Commencement

 AGRI20027 Vine to Wine